 Bryce Tellmann asks questions about how our words influence space, place, and civic life.
 His research pursues these questions through a historical focus on regionalism, especially related to the northern Great Plains.
 In the classroom, he encourages his students to make new connections between seemingly disparate fields, revealing new forms of understanding.
 He occasionally sits outside and talks to grass.

 Evan Thomas is a lecturer in English and the Humanities, and he often teaches STEM Comm and Humanities classes.
 He likes working with STS majors on projects that ask serious questions about big topics.
-One of his recurring course themes is Automatic Art, where we look at the long history of art, music, and literature, and we ask what is lost when various movements have tried to replace the human element of the humanities.
+One of his recurring course themes is Automatic Art, where he and students look at the long history of art, music, and literature and ask what is lost when various movements have tried to replace the human element of the humanities.

 Christy Tidwell most often writes and teaches about the environment, horror and science fiction, gender studies, and African American literature & culture.
 She is currently writing about dinosaurs in speculative fiction, teaching worldbuilding, and the 1970s environmental horror/sf comic Slow Death.
 She is also co-editing a book on teaching creature features and looking forward to teaching classes on horror film and science fiction this year.
 She loves dinosaurs, horror movies, baking, and plants.